 Here's a good example.

-'What if we have a relative or a close friend who is disfellowshipped?
+Here's what the organization says about how to treat people who are excommunicated or 'disfellowshipped'.
+"What if we have a relative or a close friend who is disfellowshipped?
 Now our loyalty is on the line, not to that person, but to God.
 Jehovah is watching us to see whether we will abide by his command not to have contact with anyone who is disfellowshipped. ...
 Consider just one example of the good that can come when a family loyally upholds Jehovah’s decree not to associate with disfellowshipped relatives.
 A young man had been disfellowshipped for over ten years, during which time his father, mother, and four brothers “quit mixing in company” with him.
 At times, he tried to involve himself in their activities, but to their credit, each member of the family was steadfast in not having any contact with him.
 After he was reinstated, he said that he always missed the association with his family, especially at night when he was alone.
 But, he admitted, had the family associated with him even a little, that small dose would have satisfied him.
 However, because he did not receive even the slightest communication from any of his family, the burning desire to be with them became one motivating factor in his restoring his relationship with Jehovah.
-Think of that if you are ever tempted to violate God’s command not to associate with your disfellowshipped relatives.'
+Think of that if you are ever tempted to violate God’s command not to associate with your disfellowshipped relatives."
 Watchtower magazine, April 15, 2012, Article: 'Betrayal—An Ominous Sign of the Times!', par 16, 17

-For more information please take a look at the Watchtower Shunning Policy and video.
+For more information please take a look at the the organization Shunning Policy and video.